 Even if one wanted to define “bad person”, is it possible for someone as a whole to be “bad” or “good”?
-The answer to that may depend upon your worldview, and how you view the relationship between a person or their behaviour.
-My own personal viewpoint is that it’s behaviours that can be good or bad, but not people; perhaps with established patterns of egregious behaviour, that distinction between person and behaviour gets blurred, but that’s another issue.
+The answer may depend upon your worldview, and how you see the relationship between a person or their behaviour.
+My own view is that behaviours can be good or bad, but not people as a whole; with established patterns of egregious behaviour, that distinction between person and behaviour may become blurred, but that’s another issue.

-If, for the sake of argument, people can be either good or bad, what kind of spectrum are we looking at?
+If people could be either good or bad, what kind of spectrum are we looking at?
 If we’re talking Adolf Hitler towards the extreme of the bad end and Mother (now Saint) Teresa pretty far towards the good end, that’s one huge gulf in the middle for most of us average people to fall into.
 Even if you were somehow bad, you’d still be light years from the Hitler end of the scale.